HyDevelop/VeracrossAnalyzer.Client/README.md

 </h1>

 <h4 align="center">
-  A Website, a Visual Representation of Students' Grade Data on Veracross
+  A Website, A Visual Representation of Students' Grade Data on Veracross
 </h4>

 <h5 align="center">